-- Sales and Marketing Jobs.
-Here again, the combination of MBA and technical knowledge seemed appropriate for these openings; however, for marketing research positions I competed with a large number of pharmaceutical sales representatives who wanted to take the next step and had years of experience in the industry; or for entry-level sales representative positions I competed with people (and frequently attractive women) who had a bachelors of science right out of college and could convince the employer that they were going to stay around, i.e., I was told that I was either underqualified for marketing research positions or overqualified for sales representative jobs.
+- Sales, Marketing and Business Development Jobs.
+Here again, the combination of MBA and technical knowledge seemed appropriate for these openings; however, for marketing research and business development positions I competed with a large number of pharmaceutical sales representatives who wanted to take the next step and had years of experience in the industry; or for entry-level sales representative positions I competed with people who had a bachelors of science right out of college and could convince the employer that they were going to stay around, i.e., I was told that I was either underqualified for marketing research positions or overqualified for sales representative jobs.

 There even were recruiters within the pharmaceutical and biotechnology companies that were convinced that I could contribute substantially to their company.
 One recruiter comes to mind at Merck, where human resources played a major role in identifying people for positions, yet even she was unable to find something to which I was not either underqualified because I did not have the years of pharmaceutical experience the hiring manager preferred, or overqualified because I would not stick around long enough in the position considering that the investment in my training would not have been worth the effort.